steinfletcher/vanity-algo-account-generator/README.md

 # vanity-algo-address-generator

-This script attempts to quickly generate a algorand vanity address using a worker pool.
+This script attempts to quickly generate an algorand vanity address using Go routines in a worker pool.

 ## Usage